 EPA's recommendations for copper derive site-specific criteria using the Biotic Ligand Model.
 This model requires inclusion of 11 different water quality parameters that affect the bioavailability and toxicity of copper in freshwaters.
 Many studies show that this model is a better predictor of copper toxicity than water hardness alone.

 Tables: OAR 340-041-8033 - Table 30 and Endnote N

 Copper standard implementation

 The toxicity of copper varies in aquatic environments because the bioavailability of copper changes based on water chemistry conditions.
 The Biotic Ligand Model determines copper toxicity for a given set of conditions by using measurements of ten different water quality parameters that affect copper toxicity to aquatic organisms.
 These parameters are pH, dissolved organic carbon (DOC), temperature, calcium, magnesium, sodium, potassium, sulfate, chloride, and alkalinity.
-The Biotic Ligand Model provides site-specific acute and chronic copper criteria that reflect changes to copper bioavailability caused by interaction with these water chemistry variables.
-Using the BLM provides a high degree of protection to aquatic life during vulnerable water chemistry conditions and will also identify those conditions that are less sensitive, where toxicity occurs at greater copper concentrations.
+The model provides site-specific acute and chronic copper criteria that reflect changes to copper bioavailability caused by interaction with these water chemistry variables.
+Using the model provides a high degree of protection to aquatic life during vulnerable water chemistry conditions and will also identify those conditions that are less sensitive, where toxicity occurs at greater copper concentrations.

 Rulemaking process and documents

 The EQC adopted the proposed rules on Nov.
 2, 2016.